 Examinations and pass requirements

-The thesis should be passed in accordance with the stipulations of Regulations G.52 and G.60.2.2, as well as a compulsory module in Research Methodology.
+The thesis should be passed in accordance with the stipulations of Regulations G.52 and G.60.2.2.

-At least one chapter from the thesis must (at the very least) be submitted for publication before the degree can be awarded.
-Furthermore, students are expected to defend their proposal; they are also expected to present their findings on a continuous basis within the department’s seminar series.
+At least one article from the thesis must (at the very least) be submitted for publication before the degree can be awarded.
+Furthermore, students are expected to present their findings on a continuous basis within the department’s seminar series.